PLangHQ/plang/Documentation/Builder.md

 ### Further Exploration

 This overview simplifies the actual complexity involved in the Plang Builder's process.
 For a deeper understanding, you are encouraged to explore the [Building directory](https://github.com/PLangHQ/plang/tree/main/PLang/Building) in the Plang Builder's source code repository.

-By following this guide, developers can gain insights into how the Plang Builder interprets and executes goals, facilitating the creation of robust and efficient Plang applications.